mlflow/mlflow-go/docs/porting-a-new-endpoint.md

 ## Enable the Endpoint

-Add the missing endpoint to [endpoints.go](magefiles/generate/endpoints.go) under the correct service.
+Add the missing endpoint to [endpoints.go](../magefiles/generate/endpoints.go) under the correct service.
 After that, run `mage generate`.

-This should update the following files:
+⚠️ This should have updated a few files that you are not expected to update yourself! ⚠️

-### Add a New Route
+### New fiber route

-In [pkg/server/routes/tracking.g.go](pkg/server/routes/tracking.g.go), add the following:
+In [pkg/server/routes/tracking.g.go](../pkg/server/routes/tracking.g.go), a new route was added:

 ```go
 	app.Post("/mlflow/runs/delete-tag", func(ctx *fiber.Ctx) error {